nds-org/ndslabs-startup/README.md

 ./ndslabs.sh
 ```

-With no command passed, this will automatically start all necessary Kubernetes and Labs Workbench components.
+With no command passed, this will automatically start Labs Workbench components.

 NOTE: assumes wildcard DNS is available, but you can add individual /etc/hosts entries if needed.

 ### Available Commands
-* `./ndslabs.sh`: Start Kubernetes, then bring all ndslabs services online
+* `./ndslabs.sh`: Start workbench services
-* `./ndslabs.sh down`: Bring down all ndslabs services (but leaves Kubernetes running)
+* `./ndslabs.sh down`: Bring down all workbench services (but leaves Kubernetes running)
 * `./ndslabs.sh apipass`: Print the Admin Password of the currently running ndslabs-apiserver pod to the console
 * `./ndslabs.sh apipasswd`: Alias for `./ndslabs.sh apipass`